mk6i/retro-aim-server/README.md

 ## 🏁 How to Run

-Get up and running with Retro AIM Server using one of these handy quickstart guides:
+Get up and running with Retro AIM Server using one of these handy server quickstart guides:

 * [Linux (x86_64)](./docs/LINUX.md)
 * [macOS (Intel and Apple Silicon)](./docs/MACOS.md)
 * [Windows 10/11 (x86_64)](./docs/WINDOWS.md)

+Don't have AIM installed yet?
+Check out the [AIM Client Setup Guide](./docs/CLIENT.md).

 ## 🛠️ Development